genboy/Festival/README.md

   - Flight: if server allows flight, and level flight-flag is true, an area in that level has still flight enabled untill flight flag is set true
   - Perms: Area event commands are executed by default with op-permissions by players or, if perms flag true: area uses the player permissions

+!Please first check festival and other plugins configs (ie. worldguard) and the used player permissions incl.
+Festival whitelistings.

 ###### Created by [Genboy](https://genboy.net) 2018